Maria Pym: Kidnapping, pregnancy, and death

-Resurrection and MODAM mutation
+Resurrection and mutation into MODAM

-After resurrecting Maria, A.I.M. mutated her into a large-headed creature similar to MODOK before sending her to Pym at the headquarters of the West Coast Avengers.
-Pym took her in, seeking to cure her condition, but having been programmed as a spy, she stole files from him and returned to A.I.M..
+After resurrecting Maria, A.I.M. mutated her into a large-headed creature similar to MODOK before sending her to Hank Pym at the headquarters of the West Coast Avengers.
+Pym took her in, seeking to cure her condition, but she stole files from him and returned to A.I.M..
 There, she was further mutated into a being nearly identical in appearance to MODOK called SODAM (Specialized Organism Designed for Aggressive Maneuvers).
-In this new form, she opposed Hawkeye and Dr. Pym, who identified what was left of Maria within her as dead.
+In this new form, she opposed Hawkeye and Pym, who identified what was left of Maria within her as dead.
 Her code name was later changed to MODAM (Mental Organism Designed for Aggressive Maneuvers).
 Her first assignment as MODAM was acquiring Quasar's quantum bands.
-MODAM later appeared as one of Superia's Femizons.
+MODAM later appeared as a member of Superia's Femizons.

 Omega Red believed that MODAM was not Maria Trovaya, but Olinka Barankova, a woman who had once betrayed the mercenary.
-However, MODAM herself stated that "A.I.M. personnel files are routinely falsified" while revealing that she is in-fact the real Maria Trovaya.
-Maria subsequently disappears when A.I.M. sends her in to attempt to fix a breach in reality caused by a defective version of the Cosmic Cube, with her body chassis later being found and put on display by in HYDRA headquarters by the Red Skull.
+However, MODAM herself stated that "A.I.M. personnel files are routinely falsified" while revealing that she is the real Maria Trovaya.
+Maria subsequently disappears when A.I.M. sends her in to attempt to fix a breach in reality caused by the Cosmic Cube, with her body chassis later being found and put on display by in HYDRA headquarters by the Red Skull.

 Powers and abilities

-As MODAM, Maria was empowered through artificial acceleration of her brain tissue growth by means of mutagenic chemicals and radiation, plus cybernetic implants.
-As a result, she possesses a superhuman intellect, and the ability to project psionic force for a number of effects, including: concussive energy, generation of heat, and protective fields.
-She also possesses limited telepathy and imposition of her will upon others.
-MODAM's headband contains equipment which aids her in the focusing of her psionic powers.